-The Swiss-Ped-IBrainD is a medical registry.
+The Swiss-Ped-IBrainD is the Swiss Pediatric Inflammatory Brain Disease Registry.
+It is a medical registry.
 It contains information on the health of children with an inflammatory brain disease.
 The Swiss-Ped-IBrainD is a national registry and therefore reflects the situation of those affected in Switzerland.

 Why do we need such a registry?

 The Swiss-Ped-IBrainD is needed to improve the medical care of children with inflammatory brain diseases and to increase their quality of life.
 All medical information about children with inflammatory brain diseases converges in the registry.
 Thus, it is a good starting point for clarifying the following questions:

 - How are children with inflammatory brain disease doing in Switzerland?

 - Which therapies are effective?

 - How do they and their families cope with the disease?

 - What needs do they and their families have?